OnArrow/recite_word/Lesson/Part 02/01/Lesson 05.md

    ```
    He covered the distance from the school to another school in two hours

+   The plane had covered the distance from America to China in ten hours the month before last
    ```

 7. `send a request for sth.` 请求某物